GMOD/Apollo3/packages/apollo-cli/README.md

 FLAGS
   --config-file=<value>  Use this config file (mostly for testing) --profile=<value>      [default: default] Use credentials from this profile

+DESCRIPTION
+  View authentication status

+  This command returns "Logged in" if the selected profile has an access token and "Logged out" otherwise.
+Note that this command does not check the validity of the access token.
 ```

 _See code: